Skip to main content

 The CSR Award of the Federal Government: Making Responsibility Visible

 The CSR Award (Corporate Social Responsibility) of the German Federal Government is presented by the Federal Ministry of Labour and Social Affairs (BMAS).
-Since its launch in 2013, the award has recognized companies that stand out through sustainable, socially responsible, and future-oriented business conduct.
+Since its launch in 2013, the award has recognized companies that combine corporate social responsibility with entrepreneurial action.

 LIMBUA stood out among nearly 150 applicants.
-The ceremony demonstrated that responsible entrepreneurship in Germany is achievable.
-The award winners across five categories showed how effective and diverse initiatives can be across ecological, social, and economic aspects along supply and value chains.
+The ceremony highlighted how differently companies address social, ecological, and economic topics along their supply and value chains.

-The winners were selected by a high-profile, independent jury through a multi-stage, science-based evaluation process.
+The winners were selected by a high-profile jury through a multi-stage, science-based evaluation process.

 Matti Spiecker receives the CSR Award